ArshKA/Racing-Agent/README.md

 # Genetic-CarRacing-v2
 Solving Gym's car racing environment with genetic algorithms, neural networks, and auto-encoders.
+A slight overkill for my final AP CS project, but it was fun nonetheless

 # Encoding
 - Compressing the image observation into a 1D vector